Skip to Main Content

 • Atrial fibrillation

-Your internal medicine vet in Sacramento can detect any possible arrhythmia during your pet's routine exam.
+Your vet can detect any possible arrhythmia during your pet's routine exam.
 The most common symptoms that accompany an arrhythmia may include weakness, lethargy, exercise intolerance, or collapse.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.

 Are you concerned about symptoms of heart conditions in your family pet?
-Contact our small animal internal medicine vets in Sacramento today to book an examination.
+Contact our vets in Sacramento today to book an examination.

 New Patients Welcome